 Ceramics are the most ubiquitous and variable materials on many archaeological sites and, as such, they offer archaeologists a vast amount of information about the past.
 In this class, we approach ceramics from the perspective of research questions, and investigate how analytical techniques can help address them.
 The class also has a large practical component.
 Students will conduct analyses on collections and present their findings at the end of the class.
 This course is meant to provide a framework for developing hypotheses, methods and skills directly applicable to senior projects, MA theses, and Ph.D. dissertations.

-A survey of the discoveries, methods, and theories that provide the background for modern research in macroevolution.
+A survey of the discoveries, methods, and theories that provide the background for modern research in macroevolution in the human lineage.

 A detailed introduction to human osteology, emphasizing the identification of fragmentary remains and the criteria for determination of age, sex, and race.
 Offered according to demand.